How to buy, sell and trade Mixin (XIN)

 While logged into your BigONE account, click the “Exchange” tab at the top of the page.
 Click on the drop-down menu and search for the currency pair you want to trade, for example XIN/BTC.
 Click on the pair and then enter either the amount of XIN you want to buy or the total amount of BTC you want to spend in the box provided.

-Make sure to carefully review all the details of your transaction before clicking on “Buy XIN”.
+Make sure to carefully review all of the details of your transaction before clicking on “Buy XIN”.

 How to sell XIN